Getting to Know Holland Bowl Mill

 Definitely.
-After the bowls are turned, they’re put onto a cart where they go into a steam room at 180 degrees for 4 hours to steam out the sap, and when they come out, they air dry for 2 to 4 weeks.
-The main thing that the steam room and air-drying is doing is preventing cracking and warping after they are fully dry.
-At the end of this process the bowls are left with about 8-10% moisture content.
+After the bowls are turned, they’re put onto a cart where they go into a steam room at 180 degrees for 4 hours to steam out of the sap, and when they come out, they air dry for 2 to 4 weeks.
+The main thing that the steam room and air drying is doing is preventing cracking and warping after they are fully dry, about 8-10% moisture content.
 Once the bowls are dry, they go through a lengthy sanding process to ensure all sides are smooth and sit perfectly flat.
 Their final step is being graded for quality and finished with our mineral and bee oil mixture that we make right in-house.

-Another really cool thing is, you guys have been growing with us, you've been ordering larger quantities each time, so it’s kind of nice for you to understand our process.
-Now, we start with 14ft logs, so every bowl is going to be unique and different, which is amazing.
+Another really cool thing is, as you guys have been growing with us, you've been ordering larger quantities at a time, since you kind of understand our process.
+Now, we start with 14 foot logs, so every bowl is going to be unique and different, which is amazing.
 No two bowls are going to be alike.

 Yes, exactly.
-It's a solid one piece bowl.
+It's a solid one piece ball.
 There's no adhesives, no glues.
 It's not segmented.

-What manufacturing processes has the company upgraded over the years?
+Over the years, what manufacturing processes has the company upgraded that help to improve the manufacturing process?

 When the company started in 1926, everything was still based on the same methods, meaning nested turning.
 It's always been kind of our mainstay, but over the years obviously as technology has changed.
-We upgraded our equipment when we moved to our current location in 2001, where we customized and rebuilt everything.
+We've upgraded our equipment when we moved to our current location, since 2001, where we customized and rebuilt everything.

-I was talking to my neighbor on Sunday and she expressed the naysayer sentiment that anything made with a machine is not handmade.
-What’s your thought about this?
+That's terrific.
+You know, I was talking to a neighbor on Sunday and she expressed the naysayers sentiment that anything made with a machine is not handmade.
+What’s your thoughts about this?

-Any turning of a bowl is always going to be done on a lathe.
-The gentleman who's running the lathe is dictating the speed, cutting the bowl out and shaping the bowl.
+I would say yes the lathe, any turning of a bowl or anything is always going to be done on a lathe.
+So our bowls throughout our process, they are touched.
+We have 17 employees.
+They're probably touched over 200 times each bowl with the process they go through.
+The gentleman who's running the lathe is dictating the speed, cutting the bowl out, shaping the bowl.
 He's doing everything.
 The lathe is just helping him to create that final product.
-In fact, each bowl is probably touched over 200 times by one of our 17 employees during the entire manufacturing process.

 Now, I need to ask about how the HMB bowls should be cared for by the customer.
 Can you break it down into a couple easy steps for us?

-After each use, wash the bowl with warm water and soap then let it air dry.
+After each use, wash the bowl with warm water and soap, then after washing it, just let it air dry.
 After you wash your bowl 5 to 6 times eventually, the wood will start to dry out a little bit.
 We highly recommend retreating your bowl—we use a product we've been making for over 40 years called Bees Oil.
 It's a mixture of food safe mineral oil and beeswax, but you can also use food safe mineral oil, walnut oil, or coconut oil, too.

 Treat the bowl with a lint free cloth, the entire bowl inside and outside.
 Let it sit for a few minutes and then wipe off any excess oil.
 That's really the only care that you should have!